-1: Introduction
+2: Introduction

-1.1: Civil society after the Revolution: hope for change?
+2.1: Civil Society after the Revolution: Hope for Change?

 'If Egyptians long for an irretrievable past' wrote Adam Shatz presciently, six months before the 2011 Revolution, 'it is because their future has been put on hold'.
 He outlined the outcome of Mubarak's thirty-year dictatorship: 'near-universal contempt for the country's ruling class; a state whose legitimacy has almost entirely eroded' (Shatz 2010: 5).
 When Mubarak - under US pressure to democratize - lifted the ban on opposition parties in 2005's elections, few entertained the illusion that it represented a move towards substantive democracy.
 Shortly afterwards, following surprise gains by the Muslim Brotherhood, the opposition was suppressed as usual (Shatz 2010; Gardner 2011).

 However, after the January Revolution the mood was entirely different.
 Spearheaded largely by young people - despite the political disengagement of their generation (Barsoum et al 2010; Wardany 2012) - it brought real hopes of the 'eish, horriya, musawiyya - bread, freedom and equality - demanded by thousands in Midan Tahrir.
 Egyptians believed they had won for themselves the right to a government grounded in the principles and institutions of social democracy, including an expanded concept of citizenship covering economic and social as well as political entitlements (Luckham et al 2000).
 Key ingredients seemed to emerge that encouraged political voice: a new culture of participation and voluntarism, a plurality of newly-confident media and competing political parties - albeit still disorganized and fragmented in opposition.
-Above all there was a discernible reduction in the climate of fear; the dismantling of the Interior Ministry released a sense of freedom to speak and associate unparalleled in the lifetime of the Revolution's young protagonists.
-By April 2011, 89% of Egyptians in a national survey felt the Revolution would make Egypt somewhat better or much better, with 80% expecting equivalent benefits in their own households (IRI 2011).
-However, as Schmitter (1994: 57) asks: 'What will happen when wellentrenched elite practices... are measured against long-subordinated ideals of equality, participation, accountability, responsiveness and self-realization?'
-The January Revolution opened a window of hope for change, but at the time of writing that window appears to be closing.
-Egypt's military elite has resumed the upper hand, and political Islam or the nizam al feloul - the old order - are the only prospects in view.
-With those responsible for deaths in Tahrir largely acquitted, the first democratically-elected Parliament dissolved, Emergency Law restored in all but name, the army claiming sweeping powers that drastically weaken the new President, and a vast new prison under construction in Minya, no-one now believes the old guard has relinquished any of its power, or that Egyptian democracy will enjoy the smooth transition that once seemed possible.
-While some commentators see a solution in the patient regrouping of revolutionary forces (Bishara 2012) others predict widespread bloodshed before the people find their voice (Holmes 2012).
+Above all, there was a discernible reduction in the climate of fear; the dismantling of the Interior Ministry released a sense of freedom to speak and associate unparalleled in the lifetime of the revolution's young protagonists (ICP & JDGCP 2011).
+By April 2011, 89 percent of Egyptians in a national survey felt the revolution would make Egypt somewhat better or much better, with 80 percent expecting equivalent benefits in their own households (IRI 2011).